kesla/design-challenges/project-2/thoughts.md

 * Ha!
 I found a setting making the gradient look a lot better.
 Nice.
 * I need a strategy to find fonts.
 Right now I'm just going w something that's "close enough"
 * Should prob do something next time around where I know the font beforehand

+* Zooming out - such a simple tool to give you new perspectives.
+* Selecting the right color is _really_ difficult.
+But also really fun.
+Green is hard, I find it hard to know if it's green on the verge of yellow or a more blue green.
+* I'm pretty happy w this